Stuff to Know Before You Go...

 - Women should bring their own feminine supplies.
 Tampons are difficult to find in China, and their feminine supplies are generally not of the quality we might expect or prefer.

 - Birth control, just in case.

-- A wind-proof, rain-proof coat or a small umbrella.
+- A wind-proof, rain-proof coat.

 - A small backpack for day trips and bus and airplane rides.

 - Kleenex mini-packs as most public bathrooms do not have toilet paper.

 - Ear plugs, especially if you’re a light sleeper, for the plane rides and in case your room-mate snores.

 - Zip-lock bags for anything you don't want to get wet in the rainforest.

 - Band-aids—good for blisters among other things.

 - If you like washcloths, bring your own.